hyperledger/indy-node/design/txn_author_agreement.md

 Fetch AML from the ledger valid for specified time or the latest one.

 ### TAA Verification
-If TAA enabled on the ledger, then each write request from the user must contain TAA acceptance signed by the user.
+If TAA enabled on the ledger, then each write request from the user must contain TAA acceptance data signed by the user.
 The new format of write request is
 ```json=
 {
     "reqId": INT,